CobaltFusion/DebugViewPP/README.md

 * I'm looking for maintainers, so if you would like to join me in bugfixing or adding features, please let me know.
 * 2022 update: The project was migrated to VS2022 and boost 1.80, WindowsXP (32 bit) support was removed.
+* the OutputForwarder companinion extention for VS2022 can be found in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=JanWilmans.OutputForwarder2022)
 * nuget.exe can be downloaded from https://www.nuget.org/downloads

 Debugview++, currently at v1.8